 Contact details: Department of Computer Science, University of Bristol, Merchant Venturers Building, Woodland Road, Bristol BS8 1UB, UK; T: +44 117 9545149; E: andrew at cs dot bris dot ac dot uk.

-- Apr 17: I'm Chair of the Virtual Futures track at the VR World Congress, happening in Bristol from 11th-13th April 2017.
+- Apr 17: I'm Chair of the Virtual Futures track at the VR World Congress, Bristol from 11th-13th April 2017.

 - Mar 17: Shuda Li presented our RGB-D SLAM system at the BMVA Technical Meeting on Analysis and Processing of RGBD Data

 - Feb 17: I gave a keynote talk at the International Workshop on Vision and Control for Autonomous Drones held at the National Institute for astrophysics, Optics and Electronics (INAOE) in Puebla, Mexico.

 - Dec 16: Congratulations to Shuda Li, who successfully defended his PhD thesis on 15 Dec 2016.
 Well done Shuda!

 - Nov 16: Pilailuck Panphattarasap is presenting our paper on LDD place recognition at ACCV 2016.

 - Oct 16: I'll be presenting our work on HDRFusion at 3DV in Stanford, 25-28 Oct.

 - Sept 16: Shuda Li and I will be demonstrating our RGB-D relocalisation and HDRFusion systems at ECCV 2016 in Amsterdam in early October.